Topics on this page

 If you often wake up with jaw pain, earaches, or headaches, or if you find yourself clenching or grinding your teeth, you may have a common condition called “bruxism.”
 Many people do not even know that they grind their teeth, as it often occurs when one is sleeping.
 If not corrected, bruxism can lead to broken teeth, cracked teeth, or even tooth loss.

 There is an easy, non-invasive treatment for bruxism: nightguards.
 Nightguards are an easy way to prevent the wear and damage that teeth-grinding causes over time.
-Custom-made by your dentist from soft material to fit your teeth, a nightguard is inserted over your top or bottom arch and prevents contact with the opposing teeth.
+Custom-made by your dentist from soft material to fit your teeth, a nightguard is inserted over your top or bottom arch.

 In the past, if you had a tooth with a diseased nerve, you’d probably lose that tooth.
 Today, with a special dental procedure called “root canal treatment,” your tooth can be saved.
 When a tooth is cracked or has a deep cavity, bacteria can enter the pulp tissue and germs can cause an infection inside the tooth.
 If left untreated, an abscess may form.
 If the infected tissue is not removed, pain and swelling can result.
 This can not only injure your jawbones, but it is also detrimental to your overall health.